bbenz/azure-ai-foundry-model-java-docs/README.md

 This repository contains comprehensive documentation and sample code for using the Azure SDK for Java with focus on AI capabilities.

+See the [Setup Guide](setup-guide.md) for information on how to set up your environment and run the samples.

+## Prerequisites

+- Java Development Kit (JDK) 17 or later
+- Maven 3.6.0 or later
+- An Azure subscription with access to Azure AI services
+- Access to Azure AI Foundry

+## Features

+The Azure SDK for Java provides access to:

+- **Connections**: Manage connections to external services
+- **Deployments**: Work with deployed models
+- **Indexes**: Create and manage search indexes
+- **Datasets**: Manage AI datasets
+- **Evaluations**: Evaluate AI models

 ## Documentation

 - [Azure SDK for Java with Maven](azure-sdk-java-maven.md) - Basic usage with Maven